-The graduate-level Theater Education Teacher Certification Program is designed for college graduates seeking initial certification as a teacher of theater in school settings.
+The post-baccalaureate Teacher of Theater Certification Program is designed for college graduates seeking initial certification as a teacher of theater in school settings.
 This is a streamlined, rigorous, and sequential program of professional studies that combines the best of theory, research, and practice.
 It is designed for part-time students who take one or two late afternoon/evening courses per semester.
 The clinical experience (student teaching) at the end of the program requires full-time enrollment for one semester.
 The program is state approved and nationally accredited.

 The course work in this program counts toward completion of the Master of Arts in Teaching (MAT).